Dear Cardinal Parolin,

 If it is clear that the church’s opposition to the ordination of women is taken—inside and outside the church—as affirming women’s inferiority and justifying domestic violence, infanticide, trafficking, and many other atrocities, I ask you to speak freely, boldly, and without fear.

-If you want bishops to work now in a synodal way with theologians and the faithful—under the aegis of a genderless Spirit—to affirm the body-and-soul integrity of women and to heal our stubborn, stolid, and sexist church, I ask you to speak freely, boldly, and without fear.
+If you want bishops to work now in a synodal way with theologians and the faithful—under the aegis of a genderless Spirit—to affirm the body-and-soul integrity of women and to heal our stammering, stolid, and sexist church, I ask you to speak freely, boldly, and without fear.

-Cardinal Parolin, how long will the temporizing go on?
+Cardinal Parolin, how long will this temporizing go on?
 Is injustice to women to cripple the Christian message forever?
 Like the reformation of inclusion in the infant church, can you and the other bishops see, hear, and name what Pope Francis cannot see, hear, and name?
 Will you speak freely?
 Will you dialogue boldly and without fear?